Projects

 Sustainability

-The BSOA has been working on a Best Practices Guidebook for the Big Sky area, which will function as a free local’s guide to sustainable stewardship in Big Sky.
+PROJECT COMPLETED!!
+The Big Sky Owners Association, in partnership with Benefit Big Sky, produced a Best Practices Guidebook for the Big Sky area, which functions as a free local’s guide to sustainable stewardship in Big Sky.
 Whether you have been in Big Sky since the 1970’s or just moved to the area, we hope this guidebook on sustainability inspires your engagement and involvement as a community stakeholder.
 The Best Practices Guidebook is an invitation to participate in the preservation of our way of life in Southwest Montana.
-It will include information on responsible property ownership, natural disaster resilience for those such as wildfires and drought, and ecosystem stewardship.
-The final draft was recently approved by the BSOA Board, a graphic designer has been hired to help publish the Guidebook.
-Your financial contribution is important in order to continue meaningful and engaging stewardship!
+It includes information on responsible property ownership, natural disaster resilience for those such as wildfires and drought, and ecosystem stewardship.
+We are proud to offer this book free of charge.
+Please contact the Big Sky Owners Association for your free copy!

 Traffic Calming

-Recently, BSOA purchased a new driver feedback sign that was installed on Andesite Road.
-This sign will urge drivers to slow down on the steeper roads of the residential neighborhood.
-It will also measure volume, average speed, and number of speed violations, and BSOA will be able to use this data to figure out how traffic can be mitigated and calmed on Andesite Road.
+The Big Sky Owners Association continues to implement other methods to calm traffic and enhance safety on our community roads.
+Driver feedback signs are being utilized to urge drivers to slow down on roads in various residential neighborhoods.
+These signs measure volume, average speed, and number of speed violations, and the Big Sky Owners Association will be able to use this data to figure out how traffic can be mitigated and calmed.